Rodeffs/BG3_Builds/builds.md

 * Fighting Style (Ranger): Archery
 * Fighting Style (Fighter): Defence
 * Arcane Shots: Bursting Arrow, Shadow Arrow, Seeking Arrow
+* Essential Spells: Fog Cloud
 * TIP: Surprise enemies as often as possible in order to attack 7 times in the first turn, all critical and all with advantage
+* TIP: Get Eversight Ring in Act 2
+* TIP: Cast Fog Cloud then hide in it with Bonus Action.
+Every turn step out of it, shoot, then hide back in.
+With Eversight Ring you won't have to step out

 ## Eldritch Knight Fighter 12